 At the Vine we believe that the Eucharist and the sharing of communion is a special and sacred event.
 It must be invitational and carries with it very important symbolism that must not be taken lightly.

 We offer the Eucharist in a range of ways that are appropriate to the age and mix of our pupils, while still maintaining our belief in the sanctity of the Eucharist.

-All pupils are exposed to the Eucharist through weekly worship where the local church explore the concept with the whole school.
+All pupils are exposed to the Eucharist through worship sessions led by the local church explore the concept with the whole school.
 RE teaching delves deeper into the meaning of the Eucharist and its history in Anglican and Methodist tradition.
 Pupils at our school eat at round tables to reinforce the Eucharistic message of the value in shared meals and community.
 We offer invitational sessions for pupils who wish to learn more about the Eucharist and this enables them to be able to understand the traditions of confirmation and communion as a rite of passage.